Stability of the Quantum Coherent Superradiant States in Relation to Exciton-Phonon Interactions and the Fundamental

 \section{The interaction with acoustic phonons}

 Above we considered the dominant exciton-phonon interaction in the hybrid perovskites, viz., the LO phonon-exciton Frohlich interaction, in which case the local nonlinear term is absent.
-However, there are indications that one should move beyond the Fr\"{o}hlich picture and consider the interplay between the short-range (exciton-acoustic phonon) and long-range (exciton-LO phonon) lattice coupling in the systems under the consideration \cite{Silva2020JPCL}.
+However, there are indications that one should move beyond the Fr\"{o}hlich picture and consider the interplay between the short-range (exciton-acoustic phonon) and long-range (exciton-LO phonon) lattice coupling in the systems under the consideration \cite{Silva2020JPCL}, since short-range interactions play an important role in determining the spatial extent of the polaronic wave function in hybrid organic-inorganic perovskites.
+According to Ref.\cite{Silva2020JPCL}, such short-range interactions may arise from the dynamical lattice fluctuations induced by the relative motion of the organic and inorganic sublattices, as well as from the disorder intrinsic to the ionic lattice.
+While phonons within the lattice plane interact via the long-range Frohlich coupling, lattice motion across adjacent lattice planes manifests itself through the image charge as a short-range potential, thereby contributing to the overall polaronic coupling.
 In that case we demonstrate below that a local nonlinear term will appear in addition to the nonlocal one, and the consideration may be reduce to that of Ref.\cite{Garcia_Malomed2003}.